Toddler foods and nutrition

-- Read what you can do to lay a solid foundation for healthy eating.
+- Read about Toddler foods and nutrition to learn what you can do to lay a solid foundation for healthy eating.

-In order for Toddlers to get the nutrients they need for growth and development, meals should provide essential nutrients in a small portion and be served frequently during the day—typically three balanced meals and two or three nutritious in-betweens during the day.
+In order for your Toddler to get the nutrition she needs for healthy growth and development, meals should provide essential nutrients in a small portion and be served frequently during the day—typically three balanced meals and two or three nutritious in-betweens snacks during the day.

-Your 12-month-old needs foods from each food group every day.
-Below are suggested servings for each food group.
+Your 12-24 month-old needs foods from each food group every day.
+Below are suggested servings for each food group

 ||Serving Size Examples